Want to create Shopify checkout in WooCommerce? You're in the right place!

 Here's how the testimonial section appears:

-Being able to give users the options to edit the cart, if needed, on the checkout page is a great hack.
+Being able to give users the option to edit the cart if needed on the Shopify checkout page is a great hack.

 This allows them to have complete control over their purchase.

-You can use Aero to turn on the quantity switcher and even the delete option.
+You can use the funnel builder to turn on the quantity switcher and even the delete option.

 Keeping in mind the best conversion practices, you should only have the checkout form fields you need.
 And should be able to remove others.

-Again Shopify falters here – you cannot add, edit, remove and re-order form fields.
-AeroCheckout, on the other hand, has a masterfully engineered form builder.
+Again Shopify falters here - you cannot add, edit, remove and re-order form fields.
+WooFunnels, on the other hand, has a masterfully engineered form builder.